ramit21/Nodejs-poc/README.md

 8)To check the error handling for rest api, call the same url with wrong port no localhost:3000/testRest/9999

 9)To test the pug templating framework, hit the url: localhost:3000/pug.
-Steps for pug setup: npm install pug --save app.set('view engine', 'pug') to set the templating agent Create a Pug template file named index.pug in the views directory Then create a route to render the pug file: res.render('index', { title: 'Hey', message: 'Hello there!' }) For more details, please refer: https://expressjs.com/en/guide/using-template-engines.html
+Steps for pug setup:

+  npm install pug --save

+  app.set('view engine', 'pug') to set the templating agent

+  Create a Pug template file named index.pug in the views directory

+  Then create a route to render the pug file: res.render('index', { title: 'Hey', message: 'Hello there!' })

+  For more details on templating, please refer: https://expressjs.com/en/guide/using-template-engines.html